 Performance is the key to a better user experience

-There are lots of aspects of a personalised and optimised user experience specially for an eCommerce website.
-But until your website is not loading faster you are not going to get results from most your other optimisation.
+There are lots of aspects of personalized and optimized user experience, especially for an eCommerce website.
+But until your website is not loading faster you are not going to get results from most your other optimization.

-Results from a research led by Akamai shows that a two second delay in load time can lead to 100% bounce rate.
+Results from a research led by Akamai shows that a two-second delay in load time can lead to a 100% bounce rate.

-When we look at magento 2 keeping all this in mind, we see a much improved platform in terms of performance.
-Once we have a website fully configured as per magnento 2 performance guidelines we can really experience the difference.
+When we look at Magento 2 keeping all this in mind, we see a much-improved platform in terms of performance.
+Once we have a website fully configured as per Magento 2 performance guidelines we can really experience the difference.

 PWA is game changer & future of mobile commerce & mobile apps

-Almost 62% of visitors in 2018 visited from mobile devices but only 22% of purchases were made from the mobile devices.
-This really a worrying statistics and requires much better attention.
+Almost 62% of visitors in 2018 visited from mobile devices but only 22% of purchases were made from mobile devices.
+This really was a worrying statistics and requires much better attention.

 What is PWA & How it can be helpful in this scenario –

-Progressive Web Apps ( PWA ) are web applications or websites which loads like a normal website but offers a much more faster, reliable and engaging user experience.
+Progressive Web Apps ( PWA ) are web applications or websites that load like a normal website but offer a much faster, reliable and engaging user experience.

 PWA combines the flexibility of a web application with the experience of a native mobile application.
-And in some way it goes beyond that by offering a superior performance over both web and native mobile apps.
+And in some way, it goes beyond that by offering superior performance over both web and native mobile apps.

-Ability to work in offline or in junkie network situation, native mobile push notification and access to device hardware makes PWA apps much more powerful.
+Ability to work offline or in junkie network situations, native mobile push notification and access to device hardware make PWA apps much more powerful.

-Without going into much details on PWA in this post, I will put an end on this topic with an example of most simple implementation of PWA and its impact.
+Without going into many details on PWA in this post, I will put an end on this topic with an example of the most simple implementation of PWA and its impact.